shpetimhaxhiu/techExercise/README.md

 # techExercise

-This is simple AngularJS just to demonstrate programming skills in front-end.
+This is a simple AngularJS application made to demonstrate programming skills in front-end.

 ## What is it about?

-Is is a simple application which shows the list of users from where you can View, Edit or Remove a User.
+It is a users list from where you can Create New, View, Edit or Remove a User.

 ## What functions are implemented?